 We require a stock’s daily high, daily low, and daily close price in order to calculate the average true range.
 At first, we have to know the daily range of stock.
 It’s nothing difficult at all.
 Simply, it’s the difference between the high and low prices of a single day.

 That means it chooses the maximum among these three differences.
 To put it simply in words, the true average is the maximum of the following three.

 - The present high minus the present low

-- The absolute value of present high minus previous close
+- The absolute value of the present high minus the previous close

-- The absolute value of present low minus previous close
+- The absolute value of the present low minus the previous close

 Welles proposed using a smoothed average of 14 days.
 So, in the above formula, n equals 14.
 Firstly, we’ve to average the true range for the first 14 days, and from that, we’ll get our first average true range.
 After that, the next ATRs will be calculated using an exponential moving average.
 In this case, we’ll utilize the following formula.

 Here, ATRt means the present average true range.

 n represents 14 because we’re using a 14-day moving average.

 TRt serves as the present true range.